Gone are the days of businesses owning their own software and hardware and keeping it all on premises in data centers.

 When your network lives in a multi-vendor environment, it’s essential that your monitoring platform treat data from different vendors and places equally.

-You’re not just getting the cloud metrics, or just the end user experience flow data.
+You’re not just getting the cloud metrics, or just the flow data.
 You need all of this data to work together.
 The value of having a sophisticated monitoring platform is its ability to turn all of this different data into uniform metrics, which you can baseline, alert and trend on.
 These uniform metrics can provide a data point about an event, that you can compare with other data points.

 Get a Holistic View of Your Cloud Deployment